-For those of you who live in the city, ask yourself: What is it that makes it indispensable despite pollution, noise and traffic?
+For those of you who live in the city, ask yourself: what makes it indispensable despite pollution, noise and traffic?
 Maybe the many restaurants you like to dine in.
 Or the nightlife, the cultural scene, the parks, the museums.
 What if much of this disappears?
 Would you still like to live in the city?

 This possibility worries many as the pandemic has erased much of what makes big cities special.
 The heart cries, for example, to see Milan reduced to a deathbed.

 Many contemplate escaping from cities to rural or suburban areas, with an accomplice opportunity to do if nothing else smart working (for those who can).

 The situation, before there is the expected improvement for vaccines, seems to be moving into another acute phase, hopefully short.